mylordkaz/mylordkaz/README.md

 👀 interested into tech in general and finance.

- I'm a software engineer backend very curious, I like to learn new things.
+ I'm a fullstack software engineer very curious, I like to learn new things.

 Feel free to reach out!
 - Have a Nice day, see you arround. ;)